chriswales95/SET08103-Assessment/use-cases/use-case-13.md

-# USE CASE: 10 Produce a Report on All the cities in a district organised by largest population to smallest.
+# USE CASE: 10 to produce a report on the top N populated cities in a continent where N is provided by the user.

 ## CHARACTERISTIC INFORMATION